tbjgolden/xnr/README.md

 ## API

-`xnr` also provides an API with a few more options than the CLI.
+`xnr` also provides an API with a few more options than the CLI:

 ```ts
 // Runs a file with auto-transpilation of it and its dependencies, as required.